Limits and routing for heavy goods vehicles (HGVs)

-Warwickshire, based in the centre of England with it’s motorways and major trunk roads, has a number of distribution centres, manufacturing and industrial estates which are serviced by Heavy Goods Vehicles (HGVs).
-HGVs are therefore prevalent on the County’s road network which results in a number of concerns raised by local residents.
+Warwickshire has a number of distribution centres, manufacturing and industrial estates which are serviced by Heavy Goods Vehicles (HGVs).
+HGVs are therefore prevalent on the county’s road network which results in a number of concerns being raised by local residents.

 Who enforces existing weight restrictions?

 Warwickshire Police and Trading Standards can enforce weight restriction orders under the Road Traffic Regulation Act 1984.
 However, environmental weight restrictions are particularly difficult to enforce due to the exemption they carry for vehicles requiring legitimate access, for example, to deliver goods.
 Each vehicle must be stopped to check for this (but only the police can stop a vehicle).

 What can be done to prevent HGV’s from using our road?

 It is difficult to restrict the movement of HGV’s as they are permitted to use any classification of road for access and deliveries even if there is a weight restriction in place (unless it is a structural weight limit).
 As a main through route, HGV’s are directed to use the most appropriate route via motorways, dual carriageways and main roads.